 The term “emergency responders” includes police officers, firefighters, and emergency medical services such as paramedics and EMTs.
 These industry professionals are exposed to situations that many people would not be able to emotionally bear, increasing the risk of the development of mental health disorders.
-In fact, it is estimated that 30% of first responders develop behavioral health conditions during their time of service, including: depression, anxiety, and post-traumatic stress disorder (PTSD).
-Despite the importance of mental health in the profession, there is an undeniable cultural stigma concerning mental healthcare treatment.
+It is estimated that 30% of first responders develop behavioral health conditions during their time of service, including depression, anxiety, and post-traumatic stress disorder (PTSD).
+Despite the importance of mental health in the profession, there is an undeniable cultural stigma concerning mental health care treatment.
 Fear of being seen as weak or not up to the job of a first responder keeps many from seeking help and can lead suffering individuals to turn to substance abuse as a means of relief.

-When a person turns to alcohol or drugs for self-medicating purposes, they are more likely to become dependent upon that substance than an individual that is a recreational user.
-In fact, 50% of those with mental health disorders are thought to be affected addiction.
-Due to acute stress and trauma, it’s common for emergency responders to develop co-occurring mental health and substance use disorders.
+When a person turns to alcohol or drugs for self-medicating purposes, they are more likely to become dependent than an individual that is a recreational user.
+In fact, 50% of those with mental health disorders are thought to be affected by addiction.
+Due to acute stress and trauma, it’s common for emergency responders to develop co-occurring mental health and substance use disorders (SUDs).

 As a result of their occupation, police officers face a great deal of stress and trauma on a day-to-day basis.
 In addition to the threat of physical harm, many officers routinely witness devastating and disturbing events such as murder, suicide, domestic violence, and illicit drug abuse.
 Those in law enforcement additionally experience work-related stress regarding their roles and reception in the community.
-Police officers are at higher risk for drug abuse than the general population, and they are at a significantly higher-risk for alcohol abuse.
+Police officers are at a higher risk of drug abuse than the general population, and they are at a significantly higher risk of alcohol abuse.
 This risk is exacerbated by the fact that many cops have easy access to illegal drugs when they arrest drug dealers or respond to overdose calls.